xpavlic4/book-extracts/sports/golf/no laying up podcast.md

 * he wants to win the Open, that's his nr.1 event

 # NLU Podcast, Episode 395: American Express Recap, Diamond Resorts, Abu Dhabi
-* LPGA Tournament was a disaster from TV, it was a awesome tournament
+* LPGA Tournament was a disaster from TV, it was an awesome tournament

 # NLU Podcast, Episode 394: Mike Whan
 * he wants to have more combined events with both men and woman
-* he wants to play Wednesday - Saturday but great Wednesday is always worse as worst Sunday
+* he wants to play Wednesday - Saturday but great Wednesday is always worse than worst Sunday
-* denied to go into USGA CEO position
+* denied going into USGA CEO position
 * he refused the offer when his kids was small

 # NLU Podcast, Episode 388: Holiday Medley, Part II
 * Keith Mitchel: it only to have one week to play Majors, WDC (but it took 5 years of trying)
 * Brooks Koepka: I went from making cuts to top10 and to winning tournaments
-* Stephan Curry: is used to play in front of 19 000 spectators, but he was very very nervous when teeing off in a web.com tour event
+* Stephan Curry: is used to play in front of 19 000 spectators, but he was very nervous when teeing off in a web.com tour event

 # NLU Podcast, Episode 387: Holiday Medley, Part I
-* Lorenzo Vega gave too much time speaking and discussing and and not practicing
+* Lorenzo Vega gave too much time speaking and discussing and not practicing
 * Popov (LPGA British Open winner)
 * Chris Kirk was an alcoholic
 * Web Simpson saw a belly putter in the shop and tried it out for 9 holes. he bought it afterwards